TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

 *   Search
 *   MY ACCOUNT
-*   MY ACCOUNTHello, .
-    *   My Account
-    *   |
-    *   Logout
-*   MY FAVORITES Login to save favorite items to your Buckle account.
+*   MY FAVORITESLogin to save favorite items to your Buckle account.
     *   Login
     *   |
-    *   RegisterView Favorites
-*   MY BAG
+    *   Register

-*   MY FAVORITES Login to save favorite items to your Buckle account.
+*   MY BAGThere are no items in your bag!
-    *   Login
-    *   |
-    *   RegisterView Favorites

 *   MY BAG

 *   Women